Federal Regulators Research Changes to Tired Truck Driver Regulations

 Commercial trucks are massive machines that pose a danger to everyone on public roads and highways.
-Because their weight and inability to maneuver quickly makes trucks legitimate hazards, state and federal regulators are constantly looking for ways to ensure trucking companies, vehicles, and drivers are safe.
+Their weight and inability to maneuver quickly make these trucks legitimate hazards.
+State and federal regulators are constantly looking for ways to ensure trucking companies, commercial motor vehicles, and drivers are safe.

-To ensure federal trucking regulations are keeping roadways safe, officials from the Federal Motor Carrier Safety Administration (FMCSA) recently announced that they will be conducting a landmark safety study with the Virginia Tech Transportation Institute (VTTI) on driver fatigue among commercial drivers.
+To ensure federal trucking regulations are keeping roadways safe, officials from the Federal Motor Carrier Safety Administration (FMCSA) recently announced that they will be conducting a landmark public safety study with the Virginia Tech Transportation Institute (VTTI) on driver fatigue among commercial drivers.

 Federal regulators have stated the following about the study:

 - The study is funded by a $4 million grant from the National Highway Traffic Safety Administration (NHTSA).

 - Researchers will analyze more than 250 drivers over five months.
 Drivers will come from a variety of trucking industries, including short and long-haul drivers.

 - The study will compare driver fatigue and safety performance between drivers who take two rest periods during their restart breaks and rivers who take less than two rest periods